ActorForth/bch-devsuite/README.md

 # Installation

-Start by cloning this repo
+Begin by cloning this repository.

 ```bash
 git clone https://github.com/ActorForth/bch-toolkit.git
 cd ./bch-toolkit
 ```

 Next, run the 'setup' script.
-This will prepare the docker containers, create certificates for ssl, and download Electron-Cash-SLP.
+This will check that the necessary software is installed, create certificates for use with SSL/TLS, prepare the docker containers, download the Electron-Cash-SLP repository, and patch necessary files to enable it to run on the regtest network.

-__Note:__ If you wish to have any custom changes applied to the Bitcoin Unlimited or Nginx services, be sure to apply those changes within the _bitcoin.conf_ and _nginx.conf_ files, respectively, before running the setup script.
+__NOTE:__ If you wish to have any custom changes applied to the Bitcoin Unlimited or Nginx Reverse Proxy services, be sure to apply those changes within the _bitcoin.conf_ and _nginx.conf_ files, respectively, before executing the setup script.

 ```bash
 ./setup
 ```

-Next, you should execute the 'run' script to start the Electron Cash SLP wallet.
+Next, you should execute the 'run' script to start the node service and the Electron Cash SLP wallet.

 ```bash
 ./run